 The goal of Apoquel is immune modulation and downregulation of the mediators of itch and skin inflammation.
 JAK inhibitors are extremely valuable medications in human medicine.
 Numerous studies launched to investigate its use so far have not provided any evidence that the use of JAK inhibitors to treat various autoimmune or immune dysregulatory diseases could contribute to an increased risk for cancer.

-With all this being said, of course, it is ultimately a fairly new drug on the market and adverse reactions are still being reported as we go.
+With all this being said, of course, it is a fairly new drug on the market, and adverse reactions are still being reported.